sifive/wake/doc/tutorial.md

 inputs.
 As with `compileC` and `linkO`, every file in the workspace which the job needs must be listed in this second argument, or the job will not have access to them.
 Indeed, both `compileC` and `linkO` are implemented by using `job` internally.

-The value returned by `job` can be accessed in many ways. `job.getJobStdout` provides the standard output from the command.
-`job.getJobStatus` is an `Integer` equal to the job's exit status.
+The value returned by `job` can be accessed in many ways.
+In this case, we use `job.getJobStdout` to get the standard output from the command.
+We'll address the `| getWhenFail ""` later.
+For now just note that since jobs can fail, we're using the empty string `""` as a default.
+There is other information we can get from `job`.  `job.getJobStatus` is an `Integer` equal to the job's exit status.
-`job.getJobOutputs` returns a list paths created by the job.
+`job.getJobOutputs` returns a `List` of `Paths` created by the job.

 The `body` variable is created using string interpolation.
 Inside a `""` string, you can include wake expressions within `{}`s and they will be